rflcnunes/rflcnunes/README.md

 ### About me
 - 👨🏻‍💻    I'm a {fullstack} developer
-- ⚙️    I’m learning Java/Spring Boot, PHP/Laravel for Back End and Vue JS for Front End.
+- ⚙️    I’m learning NodeJS/NestJS and PHP/Laravel for Back End and Vue JS for Front End.
 - 👨🏻‍🎓    I'm studying computer science.
-- 👔    I am a software developer.
+- 👔    I am a software developer at Appmax.

 <hr>